Charter Communications Inc. (CHTR) Stock Price and Analyst Predictions

 CHTR) stock’s latest price update

-Charter Communications Inc. (NASDAQ: CHTR)’s stock price has increased by 0.57 compared to its previous closing price of 326.15.
-However, the company has seen a -0.97% decrease in its stock price over the last five trading sessions.
+Charter Communications Inc. (NASDAQ: CHTR)’s stock price has increased by 2.34 compared to its previous closing price of 329.00.
+However, the company has seen a 3.24% increase in its stock price over the last five trading sessions.
 Barron’s reported on 04/28/23 that Charter Earnings Missed Estimates.
 Why The Stock Is Rising.

 CHTR’s Market Performance

-Charter Communications Inc. (CHTR) has seen a -0.97% fall in stock performance for the week, with a -8.18% decline in the past month and a -9.66% plunge in the past quarter.
-The volatility ratio for the week is 3.56%, and the volatility levels for the past 30 days are at 2.56% for CHTR.
-The simple moving average for the last 20 days is -3.32% for CHTR stock, with a simple moving average of -9.82% for the last 200 days.
+Charter Communications Inc. (CHTR) has seen a 3.24% rise in stock performance for the week, with a -3.93% decline in the past month and a -4.85% plunge in the past quarter.
+The volatility ratio for the week is 2.93%, and the volatility levels for the past 30 days are at 2.61% for CHTR.
+The simple moving average for the last 20 days is 0.52% for CHTR stock, with a simple moving average of -6.71% for the last 200 days.

-During the last 5 trading sessions, CHTR fell by -0.97%, which changed the moving average for the period of 200-days by -31.79% in comparison to the 20-day moving average, which settled at $337.83.
-In addition, Charter Communications Inc. saw -3.27% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CHTR rose by +3.24%, which changed the moving average for the period of 200-days by -25.91% in comparison to the 20-day moving average, which settled at $334.87.
+In addition, Charter Communications Inc. saw -0.70% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading